Why Do I Cry When I Poop?

-Everybody poops regularly.
-But not everybody talks about proper and exactly what goes on in the bathroom while you’re pooping.
-You see water in your eyes and cry when you poop.
+Everybody poops regularly but not everybody talks about it.
+Here, need to talk about what exactly goes on in the bathroom while you’re pooping.
+You see eyes water and cry when you poop.
 Digestive health is essential for overall health and well-being.
-However, many people experience a peculiar phenomenon that is often embarrassing to talk about – crying when they poop.
-This article aims to provide a comprehensive overview of why this happens and what can be done to alleviate the discomfort.
+So here we need to know actually why do I cry when I poop and what are the best solutions for that.

 Why Do I Cry When I Poop